Shiva-Prasad-Naroju/Sentimental-Analysis-On-Kindle-Reviews/README.md

 - Understand the sentiment behind product reviews 🗣️

-- Classify the star rating (1–5) based on the review content ⭐

 - Explore the impact of different feature extraction techniques on classification performance 📊

 ## 🛠️ Techniques Used: